scaleoutsean/awesome-solidfire/README.md

 Q: How can I get mNode and HCC logs?

-A: Simple answer: forward mNode VM syslog out, and for HCC logs use the mNode API (although the latter can be done better in an unsupported way - see [here](https://scaleoutsean.github.io/2020/11/27/solidfire-mnode-hcc-log-forwarding.html).
+A: Simple answer: forward mNode VM syslog to external destination, and for HCC logs use the mNode API (although the latter can be done better in an unsupported way - see [here](https://scaleoutsean.github.io/2020/11/27/solidfire-mnode-hcc-log-forwarding.html)).

 ### Hypervisors and Containers